microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 }"
 ```

+**Note:** If you have provisioned a managed VNET for your Azure ML workspace, this operation will not work for now.
+You need to use a serverless runtime for now.

 15. Get runtime creation status using REST API.
 Execute this step multiple times unless either you get output that shows createdOn with a valid date and time value or failure.
 In case of failure, troubleshoot the issue before moving forward.

 ```bash